Our proverbs are convictions that drive us.

 ◉ All our money belongs to God; the percentage we share in our Common Fund reflects our mutual commitment to be an authentic church.

-◉ Minimally, members of our covenant share in our public meeting times, participate in a cell, express themselves in service and contribute to our Common Fund.
+◉ Minimally, members of our covenant share in our Sunday meeting times, participate in a cell, express themselves in service and contribute to our Common Fund.

 ◉ As part of our obligation to mutually share resources with the poor and lost, we invest at least 20% of our Common Fund income in causes beyond our basic common needs.